opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-disabled.rst

 **Default:** *false*

+**Notes:**

-**Notes:** Check out the Samples Gallery and mini apps for more examples of Dynamic fields that show or hide using the Display property.
+Check out the Samples Gallery and mini apps for more examples of Dynamic fields that show or hide using the Disabled property.

-The value can either be a literal *true* to display the field or *false* to hide it, an angular expression that evaulates to *true* or *false*, or  It is also possible to use a $scope variable (defined in the script of the View in the Script Editor).
+The value can either be a literal *true* to disable the GC or *false* to enable it, an angular expression that evaulates to *true* or *false*, or a $scope variable has a Boolean value (defined in the script of the View in the Script Editor).

 On the right hand side of the field you will see **...** indicating that help in defining expression is available.
 Click on the *...** and a Expression Editor will be displayed, indicating existing scope variables and functions.
 You